gvwilson/sdxjs/src/systems-programming/index.md

 ## What is a callback function? {#systems-programming-callback}

+JavaScript uses a [% i "single-threaded execution" "execution!single-threaded" %][% g single_threaded %]single-threaded[% /g %][% /i %] programming model:
-JavaScript uses a <span g="single_threaded" i="single-threaded execution; execution!single-threaded">single-threaded</span> programming model: as the introduction to this lesson said, it splits operations like file I/O into "please do this" and "do this when data is available".
+as the introduction to this lesson said, it splits operations like file I/O into "please do this" and "do this when data is available".
 `fs.readdir` is the first part,